thenewdarling/Spellbook/Class Features/Elemental Discipline.md

 ### Fist of Unbroken Air

 You can create a blast of compressed air that strikes like a mighty fist.
 As an action, you can spend 2 [[Ki]] points and choose a creature within 30 feet of you.
 That creature must make a Strength saving throw.
-On a failed save, the creature takes 3d10 bludgeoning damage, plus an extra 1d10 bludgeoning damage for each additional [[Ki]] point you spend, and you can push the creature up to 20 feet away from you and knock it prone.
-On a successful save, the creature takes half as much damage, and you don't push it or knock it prone.
+On a failed save, the creature takes 3d10 bludgeoning damage, plus an extra 1d10 bludgeoning damage for each additional [[Ki]] point you spend, and you can push the creature up to 20 feet away from you and knock it [[prone]].
+On a successful save, the creature takes half as much damage, and you don't push it or knock it [[prone]].

 ### Flames of the Phoenix